shamsand/Portfolio-Projects/README.md

 These are some of the favorite projects I've worked on

-ShirtStore is the first project I did in SQL and then Visualized with Tableau
+ShirtStore is the first project I completed with SQL and then Visualized with Tableau

-CovidStats is the second project I did in SQL and then Visualized in Tableau
+CovidStats was also completed with SQL and then Visualized in Tableau

+CleaningHousingData was done with SQL

 My Tableau Public link is https://public.tableau.com/app/profile/shannon.sanders1491